iitis/QuantumWalk.jl/docs/src/index.md

 ## Welcome to QuantumWalk.jl

 *QuantumWalk.jl* is a package for Julia programming language, which provides a framework for implementing and analyzing quantum walks.
-The packages provides general implementation of functions relevant for all models of quantum walks.
+The package provides general implementation of functions relevant for all models of quantum walks.
 To achieve this, it utilizes the Julia's type hierarchy to implement general functions working on large collection of quantum walk models.

 ## Motivation